This page will lay out as much information as possible about being a vendor in the Pride, Not Prejudice Market.

 Consolidated shipping is what makes this market different from most online markets.
 It is also one of the reasons this event is limited to 4 days.

-In short, shoppers will be able to add items from all makers to their cart and check out in one transaction – and only pay one (flat-rate) shipping fee.
+In short, shoppers will be able to add items from all makers to their cart and check out in one transaction – and only pay one (flat-rate) shipping fee (or selection FREE local pick up).
 The items will then be collected in the week following the sale, sorted into orders, and shipped out in one package per order.

-This saves on shipping costs (and the environmental impact) – encouraging shoppers to buy from multiple vendors, as they do not incur additional shipping fees for doing so.
+This saves on shipping costs (and the environmental impact) – encouraging shoppers to buy from multiple vendors, as they do not incur additional shipping or handling fees for doing so.

 Participation fee: $50 (sliding scale available)